CesiumGS/3d-tiles/specification/Metadata/1.0.0/README.md

 A schema describes what properties are available.
 However, it does not describe how property values are stored.
 This allows the schema to be defined separately from the data itself.
 This has several benefits:

-* A single definition can be shared across multiple assets.
+* A single schema can be shared across multiple assets.
 This is useful when one has many assets with the same type of metadata.
 * It allows greater flexibility for storing metadata.
 A property such as "elevation" may be stored per-vertex or per-texel depending on the use case, while conforming to the same property definition.

 Property values are formatted in specific ways depending on the use case.
 This specification defines two formats for storing large collections of property values: